[ Printer Friendly Version ] [ Report Abuse ]

-The Headmaster looked at them for a moment before he asked both of the boys to leave the room so he could have a quiet word with the teacher.
-Louis felt nerves take over him at these words and he had the overwhelming urge to throw up, he stood shakily and followed Malcolm out of the room and stood by the door.
-Once it closed behind him he couldn’t resist the urge to put his ear to it, but sadly he wasn’t able to hear a word of what was going on inside.
+The Headmaster looked at them for a moment before he asked both of the boys to leave the room so he could have a quiet word with Professor Hartridge.
+Louis felt nerves take over him at these words and he had the overwhelming urge to throw up, he stood shakily and followed Malcolm out of the room.
+Once it closed behind him, he couldn’t resist the urge to put his ear to it, but sadly he wasn’t able to hear a word of what was going on inside.

-“Look, I deserve to know.
-Especially after lying in there for you.”
+“Is it true, then?”
+Malcolm asked Louis, who ignored him.“Look, I deserve to know, especially after lying in there for you.”

 Louis turned to look at him incredulously.
 “You’re the reason I was in there in the first place.”